 There are two- and four-wheel drive options for the Tacoma.
 Both the Hilux and Tacoma have two- and four-door options, with either long or short pickup beds.

 Toyota built the Tacoma with towing in mind, while the Hilux favors a heavier payload.
-The Tacoma tows up to 6,800 pounds against 1,650 for a non-chassis cab Hilux.
+The Tacoma tows up to 6,800 pounds against 6,172 for a Hilux.
 However, the Hilux can carry up to 2,240 pounds against Tacoma's 1,685 pounds.

 Which truck is better?